RIAPS/interface.canbus.libs/README.md

 ### Required Raspberry Pi3
 ### PiCAN2 module attached and connected to an operational CAN bus
+    Note: Jumper JP3 is required on at least 2 modules connected to a single CAN bus.

 ### Complete all updates and upgrades